Nadeem Commando

-The Nadeem Commando is a small militant Muhajir organization in Pakistan.
-The origin of the group is unknown, but it is thought to have been active from at least the early 1990s until 1996, when the Pakistani government declared that the majority of the group had been arrested or killed in 'Operation Clean Up'.
+The Nadeem Commando was a small militant Muhajir organization in Pakistan.
+The origin of the group is unknown, but it is thought to have been active from at least the early 1990s until 1996, when the Pakistani government declared that the majority of the group had been arrested or killed during 'Operation Clean Up'.
 Farooq Dada was presumed its leader until 1995, when he was shot to death by police near Jinnah International Airport.
 His assumed replacement was also shot and killed by police in 1995.
-It is believed to have been involved with the Muttahida Qaumi Movement.
+It is believed to have been involved with the Muttahida Qaumi Movement–Altaf/Muttahida Qaumi Movement–London (MQM-Altaf or MQM-London), formally known as the Mohajir Qaumi Movement (MQM).
 The Institute for Conflict Management considers them a terrorist group.